Romerike and Glåmdal District Court

-Romerike og Glåmdal District Court (Romerike og Glåmdal tingrett) is a district court located in Innlandet and Akershus counties in Norway.
+Romerike and Glåmdal District Court (Romerike og Glåmdal tingrett) is a district court located in Innlandet and Akershus counties in Norway.
 This court is based at three different courthouses which are located in Eidsvoll, Kongsvinger, and Lillestrøm.
 The court serves the southeastern part of Innlandet county and the northern part of Akershus county.
 The court is subordinate to the Eidsivating Court of Appeal.
 The court accepts cases from 16 municipalities as follows: